ospray/hdospray/README.md

 ## TODOs

   - Picking does not work in HdOSPRay.
-You cannot select objects in the viewer yet
-  - OSL shaders and MaterialX support.
-They are a work in progress in OSPRay.
+  - Volumes are not yet implemented.
-  - Binary releases.
+  - Some types of animations do not work correctly.

 # News, Updates, and Announcements